-■ Information Regarding this Practicum
+Information Regarding this Practicum

 - 1. Students are responsible for identifying their own learning needs and consulting with the preceptor and instructor to discuss how to meet these needs. - 2.
 A learning partnership is essential for successful completion of this course.
 Student, preceptor, and instructor will communicate openly, will demonstrate respect in the relationship, and will work to establish and maintain collaborative relationships.
-This can be achieved by: - · correct phone number must be on file.
+This can be achieved by: - correct phone number must be on file.
 Prompt response to instructor's phone calls is requested. - writing an introductory letter to the preceptor.
 Guidelines and examples are provided. - discussing the course outcomes to achieve shared understanding of them.
 The discussion should include what experiences are needed to support achievement of the outcomes. - identifying the evidence required to demonstrate achievement of the outcomes.
-The practice indicators give direction in this regard. - initiating regular dialogue throughout the practicum experience and promoting trust in the student/preceptor relationship, so the preceptor is satisfied and safe nursing care is provided by the student.
-Engagement with the instructor as required is necessary for success.
+The clinical practice indicators give direction in this regard.
+Following guidelines for self-evaluation notes and completing these as required. - initiating regular dialogue throughout the practicum experience and promoting trust in the student/preceptor relationship, so the preceptor is satisfied and safe nursing care is provided by the student. - engagement with the instructor as required is necessary for success.
 Regular dialogue between instructor and student serves to promote learning. - using a learning plan to meet knowledge/practice gaps.
 Students are expected to prepare an initial learning plan that will ensure a focused and effective start in this clinical experience.
 It may be useful to include "areas for improvement from Level 4."
 It is expected that the learning plan is specific and measurable.
-It is up to the student to update learning plans as needed. - 3.
-In the event of an unusual incident by a preceptorship student, the student must notify the appropriate BCIT instructor within 24 hours.
+It is up to the student to update learning plans as needed. - valuing the instructor's feedback, questions and prompts that encourage your thinking and consideration of other perspectives or points of view.

+3. In the event of an unusual incident by a preceptorship student, the student must notify the appropriate BCIT instructor within 24 hours.
 The student may need to fill out a hospital incident report at the time of the incident.
 A Nursing Program Incident Report is also completed by the student, given to the preceptor for comment, and then mailed or faxed to the BCIT instructor.

-■ Student Evaluation
+Student Evaluation